MrFriendCS/MrFriendCS.github.io/higher/ddd/H-DDD-Santa-Gifts/instructions.md

 3. Display the full names of all children whose surnames start with `Mac` or `Mc`.
 Forenames are to be alphabetical.

+4. Display only the LEGO gifts.
+Display each type only once.

-4. Calculate the total cost of the all the gifts.
+5. Calculate the total cost of the all the gifts.

-5. Santa's local currency is Norwegian Kroner, with £1 = 14.079458 kr.
+6. Santa's local currency is Norwegian Kroner, with £1 = 14.079458 kr.
 Display the total cost in Kroner, rounded to 0 decimal places.

-6. Santa estimates that it costs £15 to make each toy, but Mrs Claus thinks it's more.
+7. Santa estimates that overall it costs about £15 to make a toy, but Mrs Claus thinks it's more.
 Calculate the correct value.

-7. For each surname, display how many children there are with that surname.
+8. For each surname, display how many children there are with that surname.

-8. Display how many children have been naughty or nice.
+9. Display how many children have been naughty or nice.

-9. By surname, display how many children have been naughty or nice.
+10. By surname, display how many children have been naughty or nice.

-10. Due to increased productivity, all of the costs have decreased by 5%.
-Change the price of all the gifts.
+11. Due to increased productivity, all of the costs have decreased by 5%.
+Change the price of all the gifts accordingly.

+12. Some lucky children get more presents than others.
+Who is getting the most, and how many will they get?

+    __NB.__ The result of one VIEW can be used in another VIEW.

-11. Santa's elves have been watching!
+13. Santa's elves have been watching!
 Change everyone with your surname to show they've been naughty.

-12. Using a sub-query, ensure that all the naughty children only get a `Lump of coal` that costs `50p`.
+14. Using a sub-query, ensure that all the newly regsitered naughty children only get a `Lump of coal` that costs `50p`.
 Some useful code is shwon below.

 ``` sql
 ...